ethereum/devp2p/caps/eth.md

 ### Blob Transaction and Cell Exchange

 Blob transaction carries one or more large objects called blobs, in addition to the normal transaction payload.
-Blobs are not sent directly with the transaction but are exchanged in the form of `Cell` separately between peers.
+Blobs are not sent directly with the transaction.
+Instead, they are split into cells using the erasure code defined in [EIP-7594], and these cells are exchanged separately between peers.
+Since a transaction can carry multiple blobs, cell exchange is handled at the transaction level, which means that cells in the same transaction should be delivered together.
-Cells are computed by splitting the blob and applying the erasure-code defined in [EIP-7594].
-A cell has its `index`, according to its relative position in the erasure-coded blob.

 When a blob transaction is added to a peer's pool, availability of its cells should be announced to the network using the `cells` field in the [NewPooledTransactionHashes] message.
-The granularity of the `cells` is at the transaction level.
 If a bit is set, it indicates that the peer holds the corresponding cell for all blobs included in the announced transactions.
 All peers that receive the message can then request the cells whose indices are specified in the cells field using the [GetCells] message.
 Clients can selectively store cells according to their local parameters.